weggert2/safe-cpp-csv-parser/README.md

-# Fast C++ CSV Parser
+# Safe (and fast) C++ CSV Parser

-This is a small, easy-to-use and fast header-only library for reading comma separated value (CSV) files.
+This is a small, easy-to-use and safe header-only library for reading comma separated value (CSV) files.
+It is a fork of Ben Strasser's excellent fast csv parser (https://github.com/ben-strasser/fast-cpp-csv-parser), and rewritten to avoid any exceptions and threading.
+The intention is to sacrifice performance for safety.

+The interface is the same as fast-cpp-csv-parser, except now you need to pass in an error struct to each read call.
+By inspecting the error upon return, you can decide what to do.
+See "Getting Started" for an example.

+Most of this README is copied directly from fast-cpp-csv-parser, with minor edits to reflect the changes in the API.

 ## Features